poolzoom/bc-nuxt/README.md

 Then because you can't use that token for a port, you can set the port to 80.

-But you have to run your as _sudo_.
+But you have to run your project as _sudo_.
 This is a big no no, but yolo.